 But perhaps to be successful I need to get up a bit earlier, go to sleep a bit earlier, and try to develop a productive morning routine—like say write for an hour or do yoga or play the bass.
 That all sounds great, but as I said, I’m not a morning person, I’d rather do those things in the evening after I come home from work.
 Maybe that’s where I’m failing, I’m not taking advantage of the morning when there are no distractions, when my mind is clear, and when the air is crisp and clean, and early birds are eating early worms.
 On that note, it’s interesting that Chinese people say that phrase this way, “the early bird catches the worm, but the early worm gets eaten.”
 In other words, don’t be an early worm.
 Which is very thought provoking, they look at it from the worm’s perspective.
 Very interesting!
 And that got me thinking, no one really followed that early bird to see what happened to it.
 Hmm.

 Off track with early birds

 Maybe the afternoon hawk eats the early bird and flies off to feed its young.
 Hours later the afternoon hawk gets shot and carved up by the evening hunter.
 I bet that hawk probably tasted pretty good with a belly full of early bird!
 And then the evening hunter gets drunk and trips over a rock that the midnight bear left out!
 Think about that!
 The drunk falls down and cracks his head wide open.
 There’s blood and beer everywhere, I mean it’s horrific!
 The bear gingerly approaches its prey, takes a whiff of the drunk, and immediately decides not to eat him because he reeks of alcohol.
 Disappointed, the bear wanders off and takes a nap.
 It wakes up a few hours later and is ferociously hungry and decides to jaunt over to a fast flowing river to look for a fishy snack.
-Sure enough, he spots a pre-dawn fish doing what pre-dawn fish normally do: mate.
+Sure enough, he spots a pre-dawn fish doing what pre-dawn fish normally do, which is mate.